gkjohnson/three-gpu-pathtracer/README.md

 	// Whether to use multiple importance sampling to help the image converge more quickly FEATURE_MIS = 1 : Number,

-	// Whether to use the "bg" gradient fields to sample for the background FEATURE_GRADIENT_BG = 0 : Number

 	// The number of transparent pixels to allow on top of existing bounces for object transparency.
 	TRANSPARENT_TRAVERSALS = 5 : Number,